zhama-ai/a2ui-core/README.md

 # @zhama/a2ui-core

-A2UI Protocol Core Library - Framework-agnostic TypeScript types and builders for A2UI protocol.
+A2UI Protocol Core Library - Framework-agnostic TypeScript types and builders for A2UI v0.9 protocol.

+> **Note**: This library uses A2UI v0.9 format exclusively.
+While v0.9 is still in draft status
+> according to [a2ui.org](https://a2ui.org/), it offers a cleaner and more modern API.

 ## Overview

 A2UI (Agent to UI) is a JSON-based streaming UI protocol for dynamically rendering user interfaces.
 This library provides:

-- **Types**: Complete TypeScript type definitions for A2UI v0.8 and v0.9
+- **Types**: Complete TypeScript type definitions for A2UI v0.9
 - **Builders**: Convenient functions to build messages and components
+- **Surface**: Surface ID constants and creation utilities
 - **Validators**: Message validation utilities
 - **Utils**: Utility functions for path bindings and data manipulation